mattcarp/mc-design-system/README.md

 - **Dark First**: Professional dark theme with strategic light accents
 - **Minimalist**: Maximum information density with minimal visual clutter
 - **Consistent**: Single source of truth for all design decisions

+*Crafted with passion by Matt Carpenter for beautiful, functional user experiences.*

 ## Structure